South west brown crab - a sustainable choice.

-- All of the species we fish have a legal minimum landing size (minimum conservation reference size), which was determined by research and allows the fish grow to breeding size before being caught.
+- The species we target have a legal minimum landing size (minimum conservation reference size), which was determined by scientific research and allows the fish grow to breeding size before being caught.

 - Potting is highly selective, meaning that by and large, only the target species are caught in the pots - any unwanted catches can be returned to the sea alive, including any which are too small to be landed, are egg carrying (berried) or injured.

 - Inside 6nm, where many of our members fish, we are legally obliged to have escape gaps fitted on our parlour pots.
 This means that any small or non target species can escape without our help.